 - To hide a switch, click the name of the switch in the list.
-The selected switch becomes hidden on the toolbar and the eye icon changes to hidden: - To have the switch visible again, click the hidden switch in the list.
+The selected switch becomes hidden on the toolbar and the eye icon changes to hidden: - 3.
+To have the switch visible again, click the hidden switch in the list.

 The selected switch becomes visible on the toolbar and the eye icon changes to visible: .

-5.5 Customize the contextual toolbar
+6.5 Customize the contextual toolbar

+Use the contextual toolbar to quickly view and change some basic properties of a model or drawing object, view, grid, and so on.
 You can customize the contextual toolbar by selecting which toolbar elements are visible.
 You can also adjust the width of the elements, and add icons and additional titles to the elements.